Speedup your PHP with C extension

 docker run --rm --name php_ext -v d:/projects/php_extensions/router/src:/src -it php_ext sh.

-Please make note that you have to change directory according to your system.
+Please make note that you have to change the directory according to your system.

-This command used only once to create all necessary files for project:
+This command used only once to create all necessary files for the project:

 /usr/local/php7/bin/phpize && ./configure --with-php-config=/usr/local/php7/bin/php-config